grauwald/Processing-Templates/README.md

 ## Usage

-In general each sketch will have a `content.pde` file where the developers custom should go.
+In general each sketch will have a `content.pde` file where the developers custom code should go.
 The `data/settings.json` contains constants used to set up the project based on it's particular needs.